 Contributor: Karim Jaroudi, Manager, Environmental, Burns & Wilcox, Toronto, Ontario

-Contributor: Wendy McCormack, Senior Underwriter, Personal Lines, Burns & Wilcox, Toronto, Ontario
+Contributor: Michelle Allemang, Manager, Western Canada, Personal Lines, Burns & Wilcox, Toronto, Ontario

-Contributors: Chris Zoidis, Executive Vice President, H.W.
-Kaufman Group
+Contributor: Chris Zoidis, Executive Vice President, H.W.
+Kaufman Group, Detroit/Farmington Hills, Michigan

 CONCLUSION / SUMMARY

 It seems logical that the market would find itself at an inflection point following several years of rate adjustment, Insurer balance sheets strengthening, rates generally outpacing loss costs, however concerns loom: